Help your community expand its understanding of issues related to relief, development and peace.

 Bruce is available to speak on the following topics: international development, climate change and disaster response (particularly the Haiti earthquake and East Africa food crisis).

-In her role as Peacebuilding and Advocacy Program Coordinator, Joanna serves as a resource to those interested in engaging in active peace building and advocacy, locally and around the world.
-She has served with MCC internationally both as a service worker and as representative in Nigeria, as MCC's HIV/AIDS Program Coordinator and most recently as MCC representative in Palestine and Israel from 2012-2015.
+Joanna also serves as a resource to those interested in engaging in active peace building and advocacy, locally and around the world.
+She has served with MCC internationally both as a service worker and as representative in Nigeria, as MCC's HIV/AIDS Program Coordinator and as MCC representative in Palestine and Israel from 2012-2015.
 Joanna has a B.Ed degree and an MA in Theology: Peace and Justice.

-Joanna is available to preach, speak or deliver workshops in a variety of venues on the topics: theological constructs of peace and justice, complexities of justice and peace in Palestine and Israel, non-violent peacemaking in conflict zones, trauma and healing, inter-faith bridge building, listening with compassion, faith formation and spiritual disciplines.
+Joanna is available to preach, speak or deliver workshops in a variety of venues on the topics: the work of MCC Manitoba programs in fulfilling the mandate to be a witness to God’s love and commitment to follow Jesus, theological constructs of peace and justice, complexities of justice and peace in Palestine and Israel, non-violent peacemaking in conflict zones, trauma and healing, inter-faith bridge building, listening with compassion, faith formation and spiritual disciplines.

 Canadian Material Resources Warehouse Manager / Manitoba Activities Coordinator